spraakbanken/korp-frontend/doc/frontend_devel.md

 `default_language: lit`

-##### Angular.js locale

-To enable full localization (dates in a date picker, commas instead of dots for decimal separator, etc.), an extra file is necessary.
+To enable full localization (dates in a date picker, commas or dots for decimal separator, etc.), an extra file is necessary.
 Download `angular-locale_lt.js` from here:

 https://github.com/angular/bower-angular-i18n